-- Children are taught 4 study units of work per year on a two year rolling programme. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning.
+- Children are taught 4 study units of work per year on a two year rolling programme drawing, painting, sculpture and printing which included mixed media and/or textiles. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning.